 John Walsh is a former U.S. attorney, working under the Obama administration in Colorado from 2010 to 2016.
 After receiving his law degree from Stanford University in 1986, Walsh worked for the U.S. attorney’s office in Los Angeles (1987-1995) and as a partner at Holland & Hart LLP (1995-1999).
 Most recently, Walsh has worked as a partner at WilmerHale, an international law firm.
 Walsh announced his candidacy in April 2019.

 Trish Zornio is a lecturer at the University of Colorado, where she teaches behavioral neuroscience.
 From 2015 to 2017, she was the lead research and program coordinator at the Stanford University School of Medicine.
 Before announcing her candidacy in January 2019, Zornio spent more than a year crisscrossing the state to visit with voters in all 64 counties.
-In the first quarter of the year, Zornio raised $59K.
+In the first two quarters of the year, Zornio raised just over $70K.